krahyor/api-len/README.md

-# This api-len project to Learning fastapi init
+# This apilen project to Learning fastapi init

+# add permission chmod a+x ./scripts/run-api to run script